 Japan Railways has over 15,000 miles of railway lines that cover nearly all of the country.

 A JR Pass gives you unlimited access to these railways during your visit to Japan and can be personalized for the length of your stay, the areas you are looking to travel in and whether you want Ordinary or Green Car travel (Green Car being a 1st class equivalent).

-A JR Pass gives access to nearly all trains that operate on Japan Railway lines as well as some buses, the JR ferry to Miyajima, Tokyo monorail and selected non-JR trains in the more remote areas.
+A rail pass in Japan gives access to nearly all trains that operate on Japan Railway lines as well as some buses, the JR ferry to Miyajima, the Tokyo monorail, and selected non-JR trains in the more remote areas.

 The full list of what can be included in your JR Pass are:

 - All JR Shinkansen, Limited Express, Express, Rapid, local trains, and the BRT (with some exceptions).